What is the definition of

 · An inability to concentrate on a task that is not intellectually challenging, including repetitious ideas or material presented in bite-size pieces.

 If a parent sees these signs in a child, then they may want to pursue intelligence testing so the child's educational needs can be properly addressed.
-For additional information, please read "A place to start: Is my child gifted?", an article in the Davidson Gifted Database.Are profoundly gifted students gifted in all areas of learning?
+For additional information, please read "A place to start: Is my child gifted?", in the Davidson Gifted Database.Are profoundly gifted students gifted in all areas of learning?

 Like most people, profoundly intelligent students are unique individuals with varied and multifaceted talents and interests.
 Some demonstrate mastery in multiple areas while others excel in a single subject.Does race, gender or socioeconomic status figure in giftedness?